-{\bf Iteration.} Each iteration step computes the new state based on the current state and rules.
-In our model, gate attention is trained to decide how much of the state information will be reserved from the current state and the previous state.
-The process is iterated for $T$ steps ($T$ is pre-determined).
-The initial state is denoted as ${s}^{0} = q$, where $q$ is the question vector and $q$ $\in$ $\mathbb{R}^{d}$.
-The $i$-th rule is denoted as $r_i$. $W$ and $U$ are the learnable weight matrices. $b$ is the bias vector.
-At time step $t$, we compute a feature vector $w_{i}^{t}$ using the current state $s^{t} \in \mathbb{R}^{d}$, question vector $q$ and a rule $r_i$.
-In \eqref{equation2}, $[;]$ is a concatenation operator.
-We use a feed-forward network to compute the final attention vector $\alpha_{i}^{t}$ \eqref{equation3}, where $\sigma$ is a sigmoid function.
-For experimental comparison, softmax is used for our IMA-GloVe-GA and another baseline model IMASM-GloVe to compute the attention vector $\alpha_{i}^{t}$, instead of the sigmoid function.
 We use another recurrent neural network to process the context embedding $\mathbf{C}_{ij}$.
 The initial hidden state $h_{i0}^{t} = s^{t}$, where $s^{t}$ is the current state.
 For each rule, the new hidden state $h_{ij}^t$ is computed by \eqref{equation4}.
 In the end, the new state $s^{t + 1}$ is computed as a weighted sum of the final hidden states in \eqref{equation5}.
-The Unifier GRU learns the unification between pronouns (variables) and nouns (constants). \paragraph*{\bf Gate attention.} Dynamic memory network+ \cite{xiong2016dynamic} achieved 100\% test accuracy by using gate attention on the bAbI deductive reasoning task (Task-15).
+The Unifier GRU learns the unification between pronouns (variables) and nouns (constants). \paragraph*{\bf Gated attention.} Dynamic memory network+ \cite{xiong2016dynamic} achieved 100\% test accuracy by using gated attention on the bAbI deductive reasoning task (Task-15).
 However, Task-15 is not multi-step deductive reasoning as considered in our experiment.
-Dynamic memory network with gate attention was shown to perform better than the one with the traditional GRU on bAbI tasks ~\cite{xiong2016dynamic}.
-Although gate attention can perform well on Task-15, it is worth exploring applying an iterative neural network with gate attention to multi-step deductive reasoning.
-This inspired us to integrate gate attention with DeepLogic which is an iterative neural inference network for multi-step reasoning.
-We use gate attention to replace dot-product attention, and then update the GRU utilizing the output of gate attention.
-Gate attention can be seen as one of variety solution from gate mechanism and attention.
-There are two main existing work related to gate attention.
+Dynamic memory network with gated attention was shown to perform better than the one with the traditional GRU on bAbI tasks ~\cite{xiong2016dynamic}.
+Although gated attention can perform well on Task-15, it is worth exploring applying an iterative neural network with gated attention to multi-step deductive reasoning.
+This inspired us to integrate gated attention with DeepLogic which is an iterative neural inference network for multi-step reasoning.
+We use gated attention to replace dot-product attention, and then update the GRU utilizing the output of gated attention.
+Gated attention can be seen as one of variety solution from gate mechanism and attention.
+There are two main existing work related to gated attention.
 The first one is gate mechanism.
 The gate mechanism (forget gate in LSTM \cite{gers2000learning}) is designed to address the issue of forgetting in long and short term memory for recurrent neural network.
 The other one is gate mechanism and attention that DeepLogic shows that with the help of GRU and dot-product attention, the model's performance on the multi-step reasoning tasks can improve a lot from pure GRU without adding dot-product attention.
 However, in DeepLogic, the dot-product attention is added above on GRU.
 For each iteration, the attention is used to compute a new state based on the embeddings of the context and question with the previous time stamp state, while the gate in GRU is not specifically trained to keep the useful information with multi-step reasoning.
-Then we want to use the gate attention to update the gate with attention-enhanced information from context and question in order to improve multi-step reasoning.
-By replacing the attention vector \eqref{equation4} with gate attention $g^{t}_{i}$ \eqref{equation6}, the gate attention is used to update the internal state for GRU as in \eqref{equation7}.
+Then we want to use the gated attention to update the gate with attention-enhanced information from context and question in order to improve multi-step reasoning.
+By replacing the attention vector \eqref{equation4} with gated attention $g^{t}_{i}$ \eqref{equation6}, the gated attention is used to update the internal state for GRU as in \eqref{equation7}.